 Water temperature is key for steelhead fishing.
 They do best in temperatures between 3°C and 14°C. The best fishing usually happens when it’s between 7°C and 10°C.

-- Change your fishing style based on the water temperature.
-For example, use slower presentations in colder water.
+- Change your fishing style based on the water temperature – use slower presentations in colder water

 Water Clarity and Bead Selection